Russian Wildfires Highlight the Global Population Growth-Food Supply Conundrum

 Also, check out Potash Corporation of Saskatchewan (NYSE: POT).
 Based in Saskatoon, Canada, Potash produces fertilizers and feed equipment.
 In times when food supply is struggling to keep pace with demand, the easiest way to increase crop yields is to load them with fertilizer.
 If fertilizer prices surge in response to this need, Potash shares could reap the benefit.

-P.S: By the way, if you're interested in more about the world's over-population problem - and ways to combat it - Hans Rosling addresses it very well in this TED Talk video.
-Born in Sweden, Rosling is Professor of International Health at Stockholm's world-renowned Karolinska Institute.
+P.S: By the way, if you’re interested in more about the world’s over-population problem Hans Rosling addresses it very well in this TED Talk video.
+Born in Sweden, Rosling is Professor of International Health at Stockholm’s world-renowned Karolinska Institute.